avarona/working-fe-challenge/README.md

 ### Cart

 - The cart should only list products once.
   - Add a number input that allows users to update their quantity or reflects the amount of times `Add to Cart` was clicked on the product.
-The quantity cannot be more than the inventory count.
+The quantity cannot be more than the **inventory** count.
   - Calculate price accordingly
   - Remove the product from cart with a `Remove` button
 - There should be a count next to the `Cart` heading that lists the number of unique products added to cart.
 For example: `Cart (3)`.
 - A `Total` section with the checkout amount for the cart.

-### Follow Up
+### Follow Up Email (when you're finished)

 - Explain the flow of data from the store to the UI and back as simply as you can.
 - How else can we improve the experience of the site?
 What suggestions can you make to the product team and the development team?
 - What recommendations can you make to the development team for scalability?
 - What knowledge up front could have helped this go smoother or faster?
+- How was it working around these libraries?
+Anything trip you up?

 ## Submit Your Answers